dgaydukov/cert-aws/sa/files/sa.md

 Alarm based on logs:
 * create metric filter based on some log pattern (like error name)
-* create metric alarm based on number of metric occurrence (like fire alarm if metric happens twice per hour)
+* create metric alarm based on number of metric occurrence (like fire alarm if metric happens twice per hour) Don't confuse:
+* alarm - fired based on metric (which based on logs) - so for custom logic - you have to stream logs to CW logs, and then create custom metrics based on these logs
+* event rule - fired by different aws services (CloudTrail/Config/ACM and so on) integrated with event rule (eventBridge use same implementation under-the-hood).

 ###### Route53
 Route53 - amazon DNS service that help to transform domain name into IP address.
 Reason for a name, cause 53 - port of DNS.